Alcohol and Drug Rehab Centers in Gaffney, South Carolina

 864-487-2721

-Cherokee County Commission on has been providing recovery treatment and rehab services to residents of the Gaffney, SC. area.
+Cherokee County Commission on has been providing recovery treatment and rehab services to residents of the Gaffney, South Carolina area.
 Today, Cherokee County Commission on provides services like matrix model, behavior modification, group therapy, group therapy, vocational rehabilitation services, contingency management/motivational incentive and others in keeping with its belief of following rehabilitation treatments that work best to help people achieve recovery.

 This addiction treatment program also believes the best form of treatment to ensure success is to offer individualized care.
 Services are available in the following settings - inpatient drug rehab centers, short term drug addiction treatment, inpatient detox facilities, long term rehab centers, outpatient counseling and others.